 The answer begins to unravel (along with your inhibitions) when that shot is poured down your esophagus.
 Almost immediately your body makes metabolizing the alcohol in your system a priority.
 Most people believe that alcohol is metabolized as sugar, as that’s what it’s made from, but that’s wrong.
 Because of the fermentation process, alcohol is a completely different “nutrient.”
 Unlike protein, fat, and carbohydrates, alcohol can’t be stored in our body.
 It is therefore metabolized first.

 Alcohol in your Brain and Blood Stream

-In your stomach, about 20% of the alcohol can be absorbed directly into your blood stream.
-From there it travels into your brain.
-The rest of the alcohol travels to the small intestines, where it is absorbed along with other nutrients.
+In your stomach, approximately 20% of the alcohol can be absorbed directly into your blood stream.
+From there it travels into your brain, where it’s able to penetrate the blood brain barrier.
+The rest of the alcohol travels to the small intestines, where it is absorbed along with other “nutrients”.
 The liver is the primary site for alcohol oxidation, which is why excessive drinking can lead to liver problems.

 For more information on alcohol metabolism, check out: A Brief Guide to Alcohol Metabolism and Blood Glucose.